konstantins90/symfony-cookie-consent-bundle/README.md

 ### Translations

-All texts can be altered via Symfony translations by overwriting the CHCookieConsentBundle translation files.
+All texts can be altered via Symfony translations by overwriting the FNCookieConsentBundle translation files.

 ### Styling

-CHCookieConsentBundle comes with a default styling.
+FNCookieConsentBundle comes with a default styling.
 A sass file is available in Resources/assets/css/cookie_consent.scss and a build css file is available in Resources/public/css/cookie_consent.css.
 Colors can easily be adjusted by setting the variables available in the sass file.

 To install these assets run: